engin7/engin7.github.io/d.md

-## Privacy Policy of Dolmus Taksi

-### Privacy Policy

-This policy applies to all information collected or submitted on our apps and any other devices and platforms.

-### Information we collect

-Dolmus Taksi accounts are created anonymously, without email addresses or passwords.

-We store information about your messages in chat rooms.
-We may disclose your information in response to subpoenas, court orders, or other legal requirements; to exercise our legal rights or defend against legal claims; to investigate, prevent, or take action regarding illegal activities, suspected fraud or abuse, violations of our policies; or to protect our rights and property.

-### Security

-In our platform there is no tolerance for objectionable content or abusive users.
-Selling illegeal drugs or doing any other illegal activities in the chat rooms is not allowed and any information will be given to legal authorities.
-There is a feature to report a user in our chat rooms.
-We investigate reported user messages in 24 hours and permenantly delete accounts which violate our policies.
-Any user is responsible for their own safety.
-We recommend you to meet  other passengers in public places.

-### Service Providers
-We may employ third party companies and individuals to facilitate our Service ("Service Providers"), to provide the Service on our behalf, to perform Service-related services or to assist us in analyzing how our Service is used.

-These third parties have access to your Personal Data only to perform these tasks on our behalf and are obligated not to disclose or use it for any other purpose.
-### Analytics
-We may use third-party Service Providers to monitor and analyze the use of our Service.

-Firebase

-Firebase is analytics service provided by Google Inc.

-You may opt-out of certain Firebase features through your mobile device settings, such as your device advertising settings or by following the instructions provided by Google in their Privacy Policy: https://policies.google.com/privacy?hl=en

-We also encourage you to review the Google's policy for safeguarding your data: https://support.google.com/analytics/answer/6004245.
-For more information on what type of information Firebase collects, please visit please visit the Google Privacy & Terms web page: https://policies.google.com/privacy?hl=en
-### California Online Privacy Protection Act Compliance
-We comply with the California Online Privacy Protection Act.
-We therefore will not distribute your personal information to outside parties without your consent.

-### Children’s Online Privacy Protection Act Compliance
-We never collect or maintain information at our website from those we actually know are under 13, and no part of our website is structured to attract anyone under 13.

-### Information for European Union Customers
-By using Overcast and providing your information, you authorize us to collect, use, and store your information outside of the European Union.

-### International Transfers of Information
-Information may be processed, stored, and used outside of the country in which you are located.
-Data privacy laws vary across jurisdictions, and different laws may be applicable to your data depending on where it is processed, stored, or used.

-### Your Consent
-By using our site or apps, you consent to our privacy policy.

-### Contacting Us
-If you have questions regarding this privacy policy, you may email kuk.engin@icloud.com

-### Changes to this policy
-If we decide to change our privacy policy, we will post those changes on this page.
-Summary of changes so far:
+## Privacy Policy of LiftTrackr

+**Privacy Policy for LiftTrackr**

+**Last Updated:** March 7, 2025

+Your privacy is our concern.
+We’re committed to preserving it.
+This Privacy Policy explains how we collect, use, and protect your personal data when you use the *LiftTrackr* app (the "App").
+Please read this policy carefully to understand how your information is handled.

+---

+**User Information**

+In order to provide the best app experience, tailored to your preferences, and address any requests or complaints, it is important for us to have some information about you.
+By using the App, you agree to the collection of the following information to enhance your experience.

+Your privacy is our concern.
+We’re committed to preserving it.
+Our policy ensures that your information will never be shared, sold, or marketed under any circumstances.
+All your data will be safe and kept confidential.

+---

+**Sharing Information**

+Users can choose to store their data on their personal devices or use our cloud service for data backup and synchronization across devices.
+If you choose to use our cloud service, we assure you that your data will never be shared, sold, or marketed to any third parties.
+You have full control and can delete your data at any time. *LiftTrackr* will never purchase any databases containing user data.

+---

+**Information Safety**

+All personal data entered into *LiftTrackr* is stored in a secure database with restricted access.

+---

+**Information Usage**

+We use the information we collect to operate, improve, and personalize the App’s functionality and customer support.

+We may disclose your information in response to legal requirements such as subpoenas or court orders, or to defend against legal claims.
+We may also use your information to investigate, prevent, or take action regarding illegal activities, suspected fraud, abuse, or policy violations.

+In the future, *LiftTrackr* may engage in mergers, acquisitions, or partnerships with other businesses.
+In such cases, user information may be transferred as part of the transaction.

+---

+**Analytics**

+*LiftTrackr* uses analytics tools to gather statistical and usage data to improve the App if user gives permissions.
+All data collected is anonymous, ensuring no personal information about users is exposed. *LiftTrackr* does not share user data with other third-party analytics services.

+---

+**HealthKit Data**

+*LiftTrackr* may collect HealthKit data.
+This data includes Active Energy, Heart Rate, Activity Rings etc. We use this data to track your workout progress and show you how much you've filled your Activity Rings.
+This data is only collected if you approve it, and it will only be tracked once you manually start a workout session.
+We do not track your data automatically.

+*LiftTrackr* will never share or sell your HealthKit data.
+No third parties have access to it.

+---

+**User’s Data**

+When you create an account with *LiftTrackr*, we only require basic information such as your First Name, Last Name, Email, and Password.
+This information is stored to ensure smooth operation of the App, and to keep track of your gym activities.
+This data will never be shared with or sold to third parties.

+*LiftTrackr* reserves the right to delete your account and all related information at any time and for any reason, including technical needs, legal concerns, abuse prevention, or inactivity.

+---

+**Third-party Links and Content**

+*LiftTrackr* may display links to third-party websites or content.
+These third-party services have their own privacy policies, and we are not responsible for their content or activities.

+---

+**Subscriptions Details**

+*LiftTrackr* offers a free version with limited features.
+You can upgrade to a premium subscription for unlimited workouts, limitless history and cloud synchronization.

+Subscriptions renew automatically unless you turn off auto-renewal at least 24 hours before the end of the current period.
+You will be charged for renewal within 24 hours prior to the end of the current period.

+---

+**Information for Users Outside of the European Union**

+By using *LiftTrackr* and providing your information, you consent to the collection, processing, and storage of your data outside of your country.

+---

+**International Transfers of Information**

+Information may be transferred, processed, and stored outside your home country, and data privacy laws may differ based on the jurisdiction in which the data is processed.

+---

+**Children’s Online Privacy Protection**

+We do not knowingly collect or maintain personal information from anyone under the age of 13.
+If you are under 13, please do not submit any data through the App or website.

+---

+**Your Consent**

+By using *LiftTrackr*, you consent to our privacy policy.

+---

+**Disclaimer**

+While we strive to protect your data, no method of data transmission over the internet can be guaranteed to be completely secure.
+You transmit your data at your own risk.

+---

+This privacy policy replaces all previous versions.
+We reserve the right to update this policy at any time.

 April 23, 2020: First published.